moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 This problem can be broken down into the following categories:

-1. Token Creation
+1. Token Creation:
-  * To inject a new token that has limited scope we will need to hook into how we create tokens for jobs.
+  * To inject a new token that has limited scope we may need to hook into how we create tokens for jobs.
 1. Token Enforcement/Lookup
-  * Any changes to the token creation may have an impact on how we lookup and enforce the authorization on the token.
-We will probably need to update the [`api_guard`][14]
+  * Any changes to the token creation may have an impact on how we lookup and enforce the authorization of the given token.
+We may need to update the [`api_guard`][14]

 ### Stage 1: Run jobs using a specific User Account

-This step allows project owners to invite a new user to a project with specific permissions via a [Custom Role][5].
+Today, project owners are able to invite a user to a project with specific permissions via a [Custom Role][5].
+We will use this mechanism to bind a specific account to all CI Jobs within a project using a convention for looking up the user account.
+This allows for fast feedback to identify gaps in the current custom permissions that we offer today.

+This immediate and temporary solution will make it possible to reduce the access that is currently available vai a [`CI_JOB_TOKEN`][1].

 When a new build is created we will search for a specific user account using a convention to search for the user.
 If this user account is found we will